IndrajeetPatil/statsExpressions/paper/paper.md

 appropriate effect size/posterior estimates and their confidence/credible intervals.

-To illustrate the simplicity of this syntax, let's say we want to compare equality of a measure among two independent groups.
-We can use the `two_sample_test` function here.
+To illustrate the simplicity of this syntax, let's say we want to run a two-sample *t*-test.
 If we first run a parametric *t*-test and then decide to run a robust *t*-test instead, the syntax remains the same and the statistical approach can be modified by changing a single argument:

 ```r